Of Monsters and Men: 2019–2023: Fever Dream and Tíu

 In May 2019, Of Monsters and Men released "Alligator", the first single from their third album, Fever Dream, which came out in July.
 The record was produced by Rich Costey.
 It reached no. 1 on the Billboard Top Rock Albums chart.

 In July 2019, they released the single "Wild Roses".

 On 9 September 2020, the band unveiled the new single "Visitor", along with a music video.
 This was followed by "Destroyer" in April 2021.

 At the 2022 Tribeca Festival, the band released the documentary Tíu ("ten" in the Icelandic language), a film celebrating the ten-year anniversary of My Head Is an Animal.
 It was directed by Dean DeBlois and featured the band playing songs outdoors in Iceland during the COVID-19 pandemic.
 It was accompanied by an EP of the same name.

 In December 2024, the band signed with Red Light Management.

 2025–present: All Is Love and Pain in the Mouse Parade

 In July 2025, Of Monsters and Men issued the song "Television Love", their first original release in three years.
-In August, the band previewed their new album, All Is Love and Pain in the Mouse Parade, with the song "Ordinary Creature".
-The record was released in October 2025.
+In August, they previewed their new album, All Is Love and Pain in the Mouse Parade, with the song "Ordinary Creature".
+The album came out in October 2025.